 Exceptions to Limitations on Federal Expenditures

-Section 6 of Coastal Barrier Resources Act (CBRA) (16 U.S.C. § 3505) permits certain federal expenditures and financial assistance within the Coastal Barrier Resources System (CBRS), but only after consultation with the U.S. Fish and Wildlife Service (Service).
+Section 6 of Coastal Barrier Resources Act (CBRA) (16 U.S.C. § 3505) allows certain federal expenditures and financial assistance within the Coastal Barrier Resources System (CBRS), but only after consultation with the U.S. Fish and Wildlife Service (Service).
 The exceptions are divided into two groups.
 The first group only requires that the proposed funding is in fact a listed exception.
 The second group requires that the project not only meet the exception but also be consistent with the purposes of CBRA.
 The purposes of CBRA are to minimize the loss of human life; wasteful expenditure of federal revenues; and damage to the fish, wildlife, and other natural resources associated with coastal barriers coastal barriers

 Learn more about coastal barrier landforms.